natalieagus/50002/docs/Labs/mhp.md

 * Let's begin by examining its **functionality** first before later studying how it works

 ### 74HC00
 Let's take into example this Quad NAND gate (74HC00).
 Assemble it on your breadboard as follows.
-Please note the orientation of the <span style="color:red; font-weight: bold;">notch</span>!
+Please note the orientation of the <span style="color:red; font-weight: bold;">notch</span>, and also please ensure that the gate is placed correctly on the breadboard:

 <img src="{{ site.baseurl }}/assets/images/mhp/MHP-1_NAND.png"  class="center_seventy"/>